-Please review this Handbook in its entirety and keep it as your first point of reference for any and all questions related to the curriculum, major, and concentration.
+It is very important that students are aware of the protocols and information contained in this Handbook.
+This handbook, which is also a primary reference for administrators and faculty, is the best source for answers to almost all questions regarding the History Department's curriculum, major, and concentration.
 The table of contents, links, and a simple word search (ctrl + F on the digital version of this document) should yield answers to all questions you may have.